 'So it's pretty easy to break into a house.'

 'Oh, yeah,' he said.
 'We've never failed to get into a house.
-There is always a way.'
+There is

 Out the window, I could see a subdivision frozen in an early phase of construction.
 A handful of bright nouveau-Victorian town houses stood lifeless, surrounded by empty plots.
 There was no activity whatsoever--no earth diggers, no foremen, not even a pickup truck darting across a street.
 Just a ghost town starting at $200 a square foot.
 Nearer to us, along the shoulder of the road, the power company was laying lines for future works.